gander-code/pokecrystal-personalized/README.md

 #### To-Do
 * `HELD_CATCH_CHANCE` has no effect
 * Glacier Badge boost doesn't apply in specific scenario

+#### Wish to fix
-* Battle transitions don't account for enemy level (the fix for this seems to be causing much longer and glitchy transitions, might not implement if i can't figure out why)
+* Battle transitions don't account for enemy level (the fix causes issues when using the Virtual Console emulator, which is what I'm playing on)

 ### Credit
 * [pret/pokecrystal](https://github.com/pret/pokecrystal) - used as the starting point + tutorials (bug fixes + improvements)